pkukic/abc/README.md

 | **Retype to LaTeX** | Convert PDF or images (handwritten/printed) to clean LaTeX PDF |
 | **Folder Colors** | Set folder colors in Dolphin |

+**Refresh feature:** All LLM-powered tools preserve originals (`.bak` files for code, separate outputs for others).
+Re-run anytime to regenerate with newer models.

 ## Installation

 ```bash